MicrosoftDocs/power-platform/power-virtual-agents/publication-fundamentals-publish-channels.md

 > [!TIP]
 > **What's the difference between the test chat and the demo website?**
-> The demo website lets you share a URL with other members of your team, or other stakeholders who want to try out the bot.
-It's not intended for production uses (for example, you shouldn't use it directly with customers).
+> On the demo website, you can share a URL with members of your team, or other stakeholders who want to try out the bot.
+However, the website isn't intended for production use, and you shouldn't use it directly with customers.
-> The test chat is intended for bot authors to test how conversation nodes flow and to check for errors when they are creating and testing their bot.
+> You can use the test chat to see whether conversation flows as expected, and to spot any errors during the bot creation process.

 ## Configure channels

 After publishing your bot at least once, you can add channels to make the bot reachable by your customers.

-The channels we currently support by selecting **Manage** and going to the **Channels** tab in the side navigation pane.
+To view the currently supported channels:

+1. Select **Manage**.
+2. In the left side navigation pane, select the **Channels** tab.

 ![Channel settings.](media/channel-channels-menu.png)